by Sara Löwgren

 Management, misunderstandings and skepticism

 Bears Ears is a special place which is loved by many different people, but views on how the area should be used differ vastly, according to Jones.
 Some think a national monument designation is appropriate to protect the area, while others were worried and upset about losing rights to hunt, fish, drive, water use and resource extraction.
+Keep your power inverter quiet to keep from distracting your guests and ruining your outdoor experience.

 According to Jones, many of the critiques of a national monument come from common misconceptions about what such designation means.